nalply/continuation.js/README.md

-where `new Continuation()` delivers a [delimited continuation][dc] `cc` whic can be invoked like this `cc()` or passed to `setTimeout` like a function; and where `isInvoked` is true if the continuation has been invoked, i.e. a «goto» to the continuation has happened and finally where `Continuation.idle` is a continuation for the idle loop.
+where `new Continuation()` delivers a [delimited continuation][dc] `cc` whic can be invoked like this `cc()` or passed to `setTimeout` like a function; and where `cc instanceof Continuation` is true if the continuation just has been created, i.e. a «goto» to the continuation has not yet happened and finally where `Continuation.idle` is a continuation for the idle loop.

 [us]: http://phpjs.org/functions/usleep:574
 [dc]: http://en.wikipedia.org/wiki/Delimited_continuation